 Ways To Add Balance

-Fortunately, there are some easy and some not-so-easy ways to increase the retirement savings of the lower-income partner.
+Fortunately, there are some easy ways to increase retirement savings for spouses who may not earn as much.

-First, start an IRA for the lower- or no-income spouse.
-IRA regulations allow the same contributions for a non-working spouse as for the working spouse, provided the total household income is enough to allow both contributions.
+First, start an Individual Retirement Arrangement (IRA) for the lower- or no-income spouse.
+IRS regulations allow the same contributions for a non-working spouse as for the working spouse.
+The couple needs to have enough earned income to cover both contributions.
+They are sometimes referred to as “spousal” IRAs, but they are just regular IRAs.
+There’s no special account to open.

 Second, if the lower-earning partner has a job, sign up for any employer-sponsored retirement savings plan and focus on saving within this account.
 When job-hunting, give priority to jobs where the company offers 401(k) or 403(b) participation for part-time employees, and more priority to those who provide company matching funds for contributions.
-Be sure to check the eligibility requirements, such as how long you have to be employed and how many hours you have to work, so that you can make a good comparison.
+Be sure to check the eligibility requirements so you can make a good comparison.
+This may include how long you have to work before you can contribute.

-If you have unequal income in your relationship, it will require a little extra effort to ensure that retirement savings are balanced between both partnership.
-The effort is worth the result of a more positive financial relationship and a better distribution of the couple’s assets.
+It will require a little extra effort to ensure that retirement savings are balanced between both partners.
+The effort is worth it: a more positive financial relationship, more savings overall, and a better distribution of assets.
+I encourage you to figure out how your family will make retirement savings a priority for both spouses.